cbg-ethz/V-pipe/tutorial_sarscov2.md

 ### Expected output

-The small dataset that we used in this first part has been analyzed by [doi:10.1093/nsr/nwaa036](https://doi.org/10.1093/nsr/nwaa036).
+The small dataset that we used in this tutorial section has been analyzed by [doi:10.1093/nsr/nwaa036](https://doi.org/10.1093/nsr/nwaa036).
-We find their results (analyzed with bwa, samtools mpileup and bcftools) in the table 2 of the article:
+The results of the original analysis (using bwa, samtools mpileup, and bcftools) are displayed in Table 2 in the article:

 |Accession number|Genomic position|Ref allele|Alt allele|Ref reads|Alt reads|Location_date  |GISAID ID     |
 |:---------------+---------------:+:--------:+:--------:+--------:+--------:+:--------------+:-------------|